zenml-io/zenml/docs/book/introduction/core-concepts-revised.md

   allows teams to collaborate and share stacks, data stores and more.

-There's a lot more detail to digest when it comes to ZenML, but with the above you should be sufficiently armed to understand how the framework works, where you might want to extend it.
-The next best place for you to read in the documentation is...
-ADD THIS DEPENDING ON FEEDBACK.
+There's a lot more detail to digest when it comes to ZenML, but with the above you should be sufficiently armed to understand how the framework works and where you might want to extend it.
+We'd recommend you check out [the Developer Guide](LINKLINKLINK) as your next port of call...